Raptor007/BTTT/ReadMe.txt

 * Cannot choose HE or ER ammo for ATM.
 * Cannot choose cluster ammo for LB-X AC.
 * Ammo should be consumed at attack declaration, not resolution.
 [BattleMech Manual p.31]
-* Declared attacks do not show which weapons were selected.
 * Multiple attack target selection is not implemented.
 * Aimed shots are not implemented.
 [BattleMech Manual p.30]
 * Club, push, charge, and DFA physical attacks are not implemented.